-- 13.1 Recordkeeping Requirements for Marketplaces Part 11 of the Instrument requires a marketplace to maintain certain records.
+- Recordkeeping Requirements for Marketplaces = Part 11 of the Instrument requires a marketplace to maintain certain records.
 Generally, under provisions of securities legislation, the securities regulatory authorities can require a marketplace to deliver to them any of the records required to be kept by them under securities legislation, including the records required to be maintained under Part 11. - Synchronization of Clocks Subsections 11.5(1) and (2) of the Instrument require the synchronization of clocks with a regulation services provider that monitors the trading of the relevant securities on marketplaces, and by, as appropriate, inter-dealer bond brokers or dealers.
 The Canadian securities regulatory authorities are of the view that synchronization requires continual synchronization using an appropriate national time standard as chosen by a regulation services provider.
 Even if a marketplace has not retained a regulation services provider, its clocks should be synchronized with any regulation services provider monitoring trading in the particular securities traded on that marketplace.
-Each regulation services provider will monitor the information that it receives from all marketplaces, dealers and, if appropriate, inter-dealer bond brokers, to ensure that the clocks are appropriately synchronized.
+Each regulation services provider will monitor the information that it receives from all marketplaces, dealers and, if appropriate, interdealer bond brokers, to ensure that the clocks are appropriately synchronized.
 If there is more than one regulation services provider, in meeting their obligation to coordinate monitoring and enforcement under section 7.5 of NI 23-101, regulation services providers are required to agree on one standard against which synchronization will occur.
-In the event there is no regulation services provider, a recognized exchange or recognized quotation and trade reporting system are also required to coordinate with other recognized exchanges or recognized quotation and trade reporting systems regarding the synchronization of clocks.
+In the event there is no regulation services provider, a recognized exchange or recognized quotation and trade reporting systems regarding the synchronization of clocks.